ProjectMi5/mi5-simple-opcua/readme.md

 * Install [node.js](https://nodejs.org/en/)
 * Create a new folder for your project.
+* Navigate to this folder in the command prompt.
-* In this folder run `npm init` and fill in the requested information or let it empty.
+* Run `npm init` and fill in the requested information or let it empty.
 * Then run `npm install https://github.com/ProjectMi5/mi5-simple-opcua --save`.
 * Create a file `app.js` and require the module:
 `require('mi5-simple-opcua');`